Last Updated on 9 September 2023

 There are two types:

-- Warning – Lets you know when an error occurs
+- Warning – Lets you know when an error occurs with an alert

-- Control – stops the error from occurring or stops the process when errors occur
+- Control – Stops the error from occurring or stops the process when errors occur

 Why we need Poka-Yoke